MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: MF-LAL

 \section{MF-LAL}

 We introduce Multi-Fidelity Latent space Active Learning (MF-LAL), an integrated framework for compound generation using multi-fidelity Bayesian active learning.
 An overview of our framework is shown in Figure \ref{fig-overview}.
 We encode molecules into a hierarchy of latent spaces (left panel), one for each fidelity, and learn surrogates that predict the oracle output based on the latent vectors (middle panel).
 These oracles are used to reverse optimize in the latent spaces to generate new compounds with high predicted scores.
 The generated molecules are fed to an oracle at a chosen fidelity in an active learning loop, the output of which is used to re-train the latent representation and surrogate models (right panel).
 After training, we use the surrogates to reverse optimize in the highest fidelity latent space and generate compounds with high property scores at the highest fidelity.
-See Appendix \ref{appendix-model-details} for details of our model and a diagram of the network architecture.
+See Figure \ref{mflal-arch} for a diagram of the network architecture, and Appendix \ref{appendix-model-details} for further details of the model.